jecnua/opentofu-aws-kubernetes/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-*NOTE*: This module is now opensource but the version of k8s it installs is very old.
-I will work on updating it but in the meantime use this repo just to see another possible implementation of k8s on AWS but don't use it.
-Since I am not using k8s at work at the moment implementing this module will progress at the speed of a side project.

 This repo contains the module to install a kubernetes cluster in your environment.
 More informations can be found at its own repo: